A Note on Language

 Suggested Tech Safety Strategies:

-- Write down the numbers of people on your phone and keep them somewhere safe in case your phone is taken from you or smashed.
+- Suggest they write down important contact numbers and store them somewhere safe in case their phone is taken or destroyed.

 - Do you share accounts with anyone?
 Do they set it up or make decisions for you about your account?